+NCDHHS welcomes feedback from stakeholders as it continues to refine the CFSP design and awaits legislation to authorize the CFSP and issue a CFSP Request for Proposals (RFP).
 Stakeholders are welcome to submit feedback and recommendations to NCDHHS at Medicaid.NCEngagement@dhhs.nc.gov.
-Input received by March 4, 2022, will inform the CFSP design prior to finalizing the RFP.
-NCDHHS intends to issue another paper to outline additional CFSP design decisions made prior to the RFP's release.
+NCDHHS intends to issue another update prior to the RFP's release.

-&lt;sup>49 NCDHHS will procure a single statewide CFSP that operates and delivers services statewide.
+NCDHHS will procure a single statewide CFSP that operates and delivers services statewide.
 Only Standard Plans and Tailored Plans will be eligible to bid on the CFSP.